PhilAndrew/JumpMicro/README.md

 Two reasons:

 * Can share resources between OSGi bundles (modules) in the same process leading to a more efficient runtime for running multiple modules on the same machine.
-No need to have one process per MicroService.
+No need to have one process per MicroService, have one process for many MicroServices.
 * OSGi module system works and is reliable as a module system.

 ## FAQ: What about Java Modules?

-[Java modules](https://en.wikipedia.org/wiki/Java_Module_System) deferred to a Java 9 release in 2017 looks like a new and good idea but OSGi works and is boring and works.
+[Java modules](https://en.wikipedia.org/wiki/Java_Module_System) deferred to a Java 9 release in 2017 looks like a new and good idea but OSGi, although boring, works.

 ## FAQ: Why Neo4J vs other databases?